jpalmerr/KafkaWorkflow/readme.md

 ```
 If this has run successfully you should see log `Created topic people-topic`.

-Now we can switch to our program.
+### Running the app

-We can run the tests of our scala program using
+We can run local unit tests using command

 ```bash
 sbt test
 ```

-Now run our scala producer program
+The first step of this flow is to run the Producer App.
+This app
+- loads our data source `random-people-data.json`
+- push this data onto local kafka broker's topic `people-topic`

+Implementation notes:
+- there is a typo in the data source at `postode`.
+- The app handles this accordingly, and fixes it when pushed onto the topic, as opposed to interfering with the data source.

+To run the Producer App, use command:

 ```bash
 sbt run
 ```
-When prompted, we should run the `KafkaProducerApp`
+When prompted, elect to run the `KafkaProducerApp`

 You can search for logs `successfully pushed records onto kafka topic people-topic`.